ForestClaw/forestclaw/README.md

 * Visualization tools include Matlab scripts, VisClaw (from Clawpack) and VTK output.

-For installation instructions, please visit our GitHub Wiki at https://github.com/ForestClaw/ForestClaw/wiki.
+For **installation instructions**, please visit our GitHub Wiki at https://github.com/ForestClaw/ForestClaw/wiki.

-For more information on ForestClaw, visit our website at http://www.forestclaw.org.
+For **more information** on ForestClaw, visit our website at http://www.forestclaw.org.

 Have more questions?
 Please contact donnacalhoun@boisestate.edu